ilkkamtk/hybridisovellukset/Week7/getting_started.md

    export default MediaPage;
    ```

 9. Test the application in the browser.
+Note that there are no images shown yet and that is OK.

 ---